Five Famous Whistleblowers & Some You Haven’t Heard Of

 Edward Snowden

-Edward Snowden is perhaps one of the most famous whistleblowers cases in recent history.
+Edward Snowden is perhaps one of the biggest whistleblowers in recent history.
 In 2013, Snowden, was working as a contractor for the National Security Agency (NSA), and he leaked classified documents that revealed information about the pervasive extent of the US government’s surveillance program.
 Snowden’s actions polarized opinions and sparked a global debate about privacy and government surveillance and earned him both praise and criticism.

 He fled to Hong Kong and then to Russia to avoid prosecution in the US, where he faced charges under the Espionage Act.
 He has since become a vocal advocate for privacy and civil liberties, and has called for reform of government surveillance programs.